odioski/FWCracker_v3/README.md

 FWCracker_v3 will *install* pyserial if not on the system.

-If FWCracker can't find pyserial-ports you can add it to your *PATH* or find your port in the Device Manager.
+If FWCracker can't find pyserial-ports you can add it to your *PATH*.
+From there, find your port in the Device Manager and launch.
-From there just input the port and launch.

 As in previous versions you'll need a serial to hid keyboard emulator.